Tina Carter: Storylines

 Tosh becomes pregnant through the insemination and they announce this at Stan's birthday party, although she loses the baby soon after.
 Depressed at this, Tosh accepts Tina's nephew Dean Wicks' (Matt Di Angelo) offer of being a sperm donor, without Tina's knowledge or consent.
 Tina is angry when she finds out, but forgives Tosh and supports her when she discovers she is not pregnant again.
 They fall out when Tosh accuses her of not wanting a baby, and Tosh punches her after taunting her.
-Tina again forgives her and decides to try and reconcile Tosh with her family by arranging a lunch for them.
+Tina again forgives her and decides to try to reconcile Tosh with her family by arranging a lunch for them.
 Her mother Judy (Jo Martin) comes, but her father makes an excuse, uncomfortable with Tosh's sexuality due to his Christian faith.
 Judy storms out when Tina tells her about their attempts to have a baby, upsetting Tosh further.
 Tina is devastated when Stan reveals that he is dying from prostate cancer, and is even more upset when she learns that Stan knew about his illness 3 years prior to him telling the family.
 She and Tosh urge Stan to see a private doctor, however he reveals that Stan's cancer is too aggressive to be cured, which leaves Tina distraught.
 Tina supports Sonia when she falls ill, and she confides in her that she spent the money from the charity calendar she organised on a gastric band in Bulgaria, to impress her husband Martin (James Bye).
 Tosh returns home while Sonia is hiding in Tina's room, but she manages to sneak out before Tosh realizes.
 When Martin fails to turn up to the Christmas party for Sonia's group "Fat Blasters", Sonia decides to announce her actions but Tina urges her not to; however, before she can, she collapses.
 When the paramedics arrive, Tina reveals Sonia has had an operation to fit a gastric band, which shocks Carol and Martin.
 Babe leads Tosh to believe that Tina is having an affair with Sonia and when Tina denies this, Tosh viciously beats her.
 The next day, Tina decides that she cannot forgive Tosh for what she has done and thinks it best to move back to the Vic, while Tosh leaves Walford when Tina breaks up with her.
 Mick stops Tina assisting Stan's requested suicide.
 Tina is devastated by Stan's death and delivers the eulogy.
 Tina and Sonia become partners, splitting up briefly when Tina finds out Sonia cheated with her estranged husband Martin.
 They reconcile when Sonia helps Linda after she goes into premature labour.